"Star Wars: Galaxy's Edge" Brings a Galaxy Far Far Way a Little Closer to Home

 In line with the themes of the recent films, in Galaxy's Edge, the youngest Jedi can explore and even create the next chapter of the Star Wars story for themselves, rather than just compare it to what they've seen before in the films.

-Some may criticize that decision, and I completely understand the disappointment of those who hoped to see their favorite Star Wars scenes from their favorite movies recreated in their favorite Star Wars locations.
+Some may criticize that decision, and I completely understand the disappointment of those who wanted to see recreations of favorite locations, classic characters, and story sequences from the original trilogy in this land.

 However, part of the attraction of Batuu is it is a bit of a blank slate, inviting guests to tell their own stories and "create their own adventures," a growing trend made possible through new technology, augmented reality, and open-world gaming.